Bill Coley began his ministry at FCCEM in July 1985, just a few weeks after his graduation from Lexington Theological

 His grandfather planted and served the church in which Bill learned the faith.
 Today Bill idolizes his grandfather and serves FCCEM with a special pride knowing that he has followed in his forebear's gigantic footsteps.

 In addition to a fire for ministry that's deeply ingrained in Bill's spirit, there is his humor.
 We can't do it justice.
 You have to experience it.
 It's creative, improvisational, often silly, and usually on-point and telling.
 We're confident that you haven't met many pastors with Bill's sharp wit.

 He excels in preaching and teaching.
-His passion and gift for the creation of funerals as very personal celebrations of life is unmatched.
+His passion and gift for the creation of funerals as deeply personal celebrations of life is unmatched.
 His love for FCCEM and the ministry they and he have done over three-plus decades in indescribable.

 He's married to Shari.
-Among their family living in the Quad Cities they have a married son, a fifth grandchild on the way, two magnificent nieces, and an in-house, often in-flux, animal collection that includes a dog name Dudley, a rabbit named Bugs, a kitten named Quincy, and a bunch of fish whose name tags seem always to slip off as they meander about their aquarium.
+Among their family living in the Quad Cities they have a married son, five grandchildren, two magnificent nieces, and an in-house, often in-flux, animal collection that includes a dog name Dudley, a rabbit named Bugs, a kitten named Quincy, and a bunch of fish whose name tags seem always to slip off as they meander about their aquarium.